Indoor Air Quality is of particular concern for those affected by asthma and allergies, but a healthier home is of broader benefit to all.

 Léa: Thank you.

-The Certification Standard utilizes an algorithm of proprietary and recognized scientific techniques to assess Floor Coverings for likely exposure to allergenic and irritant materials, both at the time of purchase and thereafter when in use.
-Product samples that pass Certification testing are granted a certificate stating that the particular Floor Covering meets the requirements for the asthma & allergy friendly® ASP:05-01 Certification Standard.
+These Certification Standards utilize an algorithm of proprietary and recognized scientific techniques to assess flooring for its impact on the indoor environment.
+Specifically, the impact the flooring may have on allergen levels and allergen removal, in addition to analysing for any emissions of volatile organic compounds (VOCs).
+Product samples that pass certification testing are granted a certificate stating that they meet the requirements for the asthma & allergy friendly® Certification Program.

-Allergy Standards Ltd (ASL) subjects the Floor Covering to both physical and chemical testing to ensure that the Floor Covering does not have properties that are likely to irritate both asthma and allergy symptoms in susceptible people:
+Allergy Standards Limited (ASL) subjects the flooring products to biological, physical and chemical testing to ensure the product does not have properties that would contribute to triggers of asthma and allergy in the indoor environment.

 Part 1: Allergen Removal during cleaning